Akash-ghosh-123/SciTabQA/README.md

 ## Code and dataset usage

 The codes for TAPAS, TAPEX and OmniTab are present in the .ipynb files in the Code folder, they can be used to run evaluation.
+The Github is being updated.